-When it comes to nightlife, Miami’s game is strong.
+When it comes to food and nightlife, Miami’s game is strong.
 The city is a melting pot of cultures with lots of vibrant Latino influences, so the food scene is incredible.
 And this is a city that knows how to party!
 There are so many amazing bars and restaurants to choose from – it’s hard to know where to start.
 These are a few of my favourite Miami food and drink experiences…

 Check out this Ultimate Miami guide from my favourite blogger bestie Wanderlust Chloe for some more great tips and unmissable adventures!